By Steve & Tamami Laser

-Ford officially introduced the 2020 Explorer today during a special reveal event at Ford Field in Detroit.
+Ford officially introduced the 2020 Explorer today during a special reveal event in Detroit.
 The all-new sixth-generation model, slated to go on sale at Ford dealers in the U.S. this summer, has been treated to a complete redesign.

 Ford says the new Explorer features lighter, leaner and stronger construction, the largest model lineup in its 29-year history, more powerful and efficient engines, plus new technology.
 Models include the base Explorer, XLT, Limited, Limited Hybrid, ST, and Platinum.

 Riding on a new rear-drive platform, Explorer is dressed with all-new styling while retaining some design cues from its predecessors, including blacked-out A- and D-pillars, with bodycolor C-pillars.
 The Platinum model (above and below) is the luxury flagship of the line.

 With its shorter front overhang and sloping roofline, Explorer projects a sporty appearance.
 Eighteen-inch wheels are standard, while a variety of available designs includes 21-inch wheels on the Platinum.
 The top trim level also features a satin aluminum grille and roof rails.

 Powertrains include a 2.3-liter EcoBoost® 4-cylinder engine with direct injection rated at 300 horsepower and 310 lb.-ft. of torque.
 A 3.0-liter EcoBoost® V6 initially rated at 365 horses and 380 lb.-ft. (using premium fuel) is standard on Platinum.

 Ford says the 3.0-liter V6 is rated to tow up to 5,600 lbs., a 12 percent gain versus the previous 3.5-liter engine.
 The 2.3-liter 4-cylinder with Class III Towing Package is rated up to 5,300 lbs., compared to 3,000 lbs. for the outgoing model.